parres-hq/whitenoise/README.md

 1. Clone the repo: `git clone https://github.com/parres-hq/whitenoise.git` and `cd whitenoise`.

-In addition, there is a `test-backend` binary in the codebase that runs through much of the API and functions as a sort of integration test.
+In addition, there is a `integration_test` binary in the codebase that runs through much of the API and functions as a sort of integration test.
 Run it with the following

 ```sh
 just int-test